otrofy/flutter-super-grid/README.md

 ## Issues and Contributions

-If you encounter any issues or have suggestions for improvements, please open an issue on the GitHub repository.
-Contributions and pull requests are welcome!
+Feel free to contribute to this project.

+If you find a bug or want a feature, but don't know how to fix/implement it, please fill an [issue](https://github.com/otrofy/flutter-super-grid/issues).

+If you fixed a bug or implemented a feature, please send a [pull request](https://github.com/otrofy/flutter-super-grid/pulls).